 New Jersey Summer Camps

-In New Jersey, we offer Princeton summer camps held at Princeton University, camps in South Orange held at Seton Hall University, summer courses in Montclair, NJ held at Montclair State, Lawrenceville summer programs held at Rider University, Union summer camps held at Kean University, and West Long Branch summer camps held at Monmouth University.
+In New Jersey, we offer Princeton summer camps held at Princeton University, camps in South Orange held at Seton Hall University, summer courses in Montclair, NJ held at Montclair State, Lawrenceville summer programs held at Rider University, Union summer camps held at Kean University, West Long Branch summer camps held at Monmouth University, Mahwah camps held at Ramapo College, and Madison tech camps held at Fairleigh Dickinson University-College at Florham.
 Do something BIG this summer!
 Check NJ computer camp availability below.

 NJ Camp Locations